Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 To provide implementations of generic functions we use the function `setMethod`.
 We need to provide the name of the generic function, the signature of the method (which is the type(s) used for dispatching the method), and the definition of the function.

 When a generic function is called, the concrete implementation is chosen based on the type of the arguments to the function.
-This is what we call dynamic dispatch and in S3 it is based on a single argument -- typically the first -- but in S4 we can dispatch based on more complex type information.
+This is what we call dynamic dispatch, and in S3 it is based on a single argument---typically the first---but in S4 we can dispatch based on more complex type information.
 To get behaviour similar to S3 we just provide a signature that is a class name.
 This, then, makes S4 choose a given implementation based on the class of the first argument to the generic function.

 We can implement the vector stack thus: